Last April, we talked about how history's greatest investor, Berkshire Hathaway's Warren Buffett, has two simple rules.

 - Staying away from the IPO hype.

-Now consider one of our recent recommendations at the Fool's value-focused premium service, Inside Value: Monsanto
+Now consider one of our recent recommendations at the Fool's value-focused premium service, Inside Value: Monsanto.
+Monsanto is the 800-pound gorilla of the world seed market, dominating competitors with its lineup of high-tech, high-yielding seeds that allow farmers to get a huge bang for their buck.

-Monsanto is a darling compared to our traps.
+Monsanto is a darling compared with our traps.
 Unlike the Middleman, Monsanto has strong pricing power, consistent cash generation, and earns huge returns on invested capital.

-Unlike most freshly IPO'd businesses, Monsanto is a proven business that has produced market-thumping returns over the past several years.
-And with Monsanto CEO and Chairman Hugh Grant owning more than half a million shares of Monsanto, you can be darn sure he's working on shareholders' behalf.
+Unlike most fresh IPO businesses, Monsanto is a proven business that has produced market-thumping returns over the past several years.
+And with Monsanto CEO and Chairman Hugh Grant owning more than 400,000 shares of Monsanto, you can be darn sure he's working on shareholders' behalf.

 Two for the price of one

 Monsanto isn't your run-of-the-mill value stock, but that's the way Philip Durell and I like it at Inside Value.
-Knowing that value comes in all shapes and sizes has been a secret to the product's success over the years, helping Inside Value to beat the market by more than 5 percentage points per recommendation since its inception in 2004.
-That and doing our best to steer clear of value traps, of course.
+Knowing that value comes in all shapes and sizes has been a secret to the product's success over the years, helping Inside Value to beat the market by more than 7 percentage points per recommendation since its inception in 2004.

 New subscribers receive a new value report each month, access to all of our previous recommendations, and monthly updates on our top stocks for new money.
-New members also receive a free copy of the Fool's flagship special report, Stocks 2010, featuring 10 buy recommendations from the Fool's top advisors and analysts.
-Last year's report beat the market by an average of more than 47 percentage points through the start of last month.
 If you'd like to see what we're recommending now, click here for a free, 30-day trial.
 There's no obligation to subscribe.